Gabriele Sforza: Biography

+Carlo was born on 15 June 1423, in San Giorgio La Molara.
+Some sources give his mother as Maria Marzani, while others suggest he was the result of one of his father's extramarital affairs.
+The name Carlo was given to the child at the baptismal font to please Queen Giovanna II of Naples, in memory of her father Charles III of Anjou-Durres.

-Carlo, born on 15 June 1423, spent the early part of his life serving in the military, but soon grew tired of the secular life.
-He preferred studying the scriptures to fighting on the battlefield.
-On 18 January 1442 he entered the Augustinian Monastery of San Salvatore di Selva di Lago located outside Siena.
-He received the sacrament of Holy orders under Girolamo Buonsignori, the Prior of the Monastery, and took the name Gabriele di Cotignola or Gabriele Sforza as he is now known.
-At the Monastery he dedicated himself to his studies and wrote various religious epistles, orations, moral treatises, essays on the gospels and four books on Scholastic Theology.
+He spent the early part of his life serving in the military, but soon grew tired of the profession of arms.
+On 18 January 1442 he entered the Augustinian Monastery of San Salvatore di Selva di Lago, also known as the Monastery of the Holy Saviour at Lecceto, located outside Siena.
+He received the sacrament of Holy orders and took the name Gabriele di Cotignola or Gabriele Sforza as he is now known.
+At the monastery he dedicated himself to his studies and wrote various religious epistles, orations, moral treatises, essays on the gospels and four books on Scholastic Theology.
 His achievements did not go unnoticed, and he was soon appointed to serve as a religious teacher at the Monastery.

 His brother Francesco later obtained for him by Pope Nicholas V the appointment, on 20 June 1545, as Archbishop of Milan.
 Gabriele accepted unwillingly, and was consecrated bishop in the church of Santa Maria Incoronata on 28 July 1454 by Giovanni Castiglione bishop of Pavia.

 In 1456 the Archbishop began paying pastoral visits to the parishes of the Archdiocese of Milan.
 In order to respond to the needs of his people, he urged his brother Francesco to build the Ospedale Maggiore, one of the first community hospitals in Europe.

-Gabriele Sforza died on 12 September 1457 in Milan and was buried in the church of Santa Maria Incoronata, Milan, which his brother had commissioned.
+In April 1457 Sforza made a pilgrimage to Loreto, and fell ill on the way back, Gabriele Sforza died on the night between Sunday 11 and Monday 12 September 1457 in his apartment at Santa Maria in Brera in Milan.
+He was buried in the church of Santa Maria Incoronata, Milan, which his brother had commissioned.
 His funerary monument was created by Francesco Solari.

-Because of his dedication to faith, Gabriele Sforza was sometime later considered as blessed, even if he had no liturgical memory.
+Because of his dedication to faith, Gabriele Sforza was sometime later considered as blessed, even if he has no liturgical memory.